Jiaming-S/hhs-obsidian-notes/Discrete Math/Week 1/Relation.md

 A relation is also a set.

-A Relation of A into B is any subset of $A \times B$
+* A Relation of A into B is any subset of $A \times B$

-Relation of A into A is a Relation on A
+* Relation of A into A is called a "Relation on A"

+If a relation has one output for every input it is a function

 If the relation is "$s$", we can express the relation as
 - $a s b$